FALL AND WINTER ARE

 Thanks to all of you who have saved your Redners tapes for us.
 The funds from

-this program have paid for several park improvements like the ones mentioned above.
+this program have paid for several park improvements such as new picnic tables and the new kiosk.

 REDNER'S SAVE-A-TAPE PROGRAM